-Goal 5: Achieve gender equality and empower all women and girls is a goal that has broad support.
-Target 5.4 recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies, and the promotion of shared responsibility within the household and the family as nationally appropriate will impact positively on gender equality in a broad sense, including through increasing girls' access to education and decent work, as women and girls are freed from the burden of unequal care and domestic work.
-However, it still can be improved by rewording as follows: By 2030, recognize, reduce and redistribute unpaid domestic and care work through the provision of public services, infrastructure and social protection, and the promotion of shared responsibility between men and women.
+Goal 5: Achieve gender equality and empower all women and girls is a goal the international trade union movement firmly supports.
+Especially welcome is Target 5.4 recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies, and the promotion of shared responsibility within the household and the family as nationally appropriate since Member States' efforts to reach this target will impact positively on gender equality in a broad sense, including through increasing girls' access to education and decent work, as women and girls are freed from the burden of unequal care and domestic work.
+However, the target could still be more ambitious if reworded as follows: By 2030, recognize, reduce and redistribute unpaid domestic and care work through the provision of public services, infrastructure and social protection, and the promotion of shared responsibility between men and women.

 Goal 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all, brings us very close to one of our main asks-a goal on full and productive employment and decent work for all.
 Unfortunately, due to a preoccupation by some to keep the goals limited in number, this issue was ultimately grouped with a previously separate focus area on economic growth.
 We will continue to argue that the two issues should be addressed independently as separate goals-especially given the richness of the corresponding targets.
-Targets under this goal on the whole are well balanced but not without criticism.
+With respect to the targets currently envisaged by the OWG, we find a fair balance between both the employment side and the economic growth side of the goal, and despite that governments seem to consider both issues key priorities of the new framework, it will be necessary to remain vigilant and maintain pressure to realize a robust set of employment targets in the final agreement.